hb1915/Data-Engineering-Pipeline/README.md

 # The Data Set
 - Explain the data set
+The data set I have elected to use is the 'eCommerce Events History in Cosmetics Shop' from the REES46 Marketing Platform - https://rees46.com/.
+Each column is an event on the retailers website from the following list:
+- a product view
+- a product added to cart
+- a product removed from cart
+- a product purchase

+The dataset is fairly large at 2.27GB and ~ 8.5 million rows, but sits below the AWS Free tier boundaries i.e. > 5GB in S3 (https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc), so seems a reasonable choice.

+The dataset can be downloaded from kaggle: https://www.kaggle.com/mkechinov/ecommerce-events-history-in-cosmetics-shop?select=2019-Dec.csv

 - Why did you choose it?

+This dataset lent itself to a many business cases, such as pricing, churn, RFM clustering etc, which are common high level concepts that are reguarly demanded within the eCommerce space.
+In addition, simulations of real-time dashboards would be possible i.e. top-level sales, category breakdown, etc.

 - What do you like about it?

 - What is problematic?

+The timescale of the data is fairly limited (October 2019 - February 2020) which could put limitations on making estimates regarding customer LTV (lifetime value) or extrapolating in order to make predictions.
+The cyclical nature of eCommerce sales means that this factor is especially significant when considering this dataset.

 - What do you want to do with it?

 # Used Tools